wdimmy/DatalogMTL_Practical_Reasoning/README.md

 * Until[1,2]

 We use ":-" to separate the head and the body atoms and "," as the separator between different metric atoms in the body.
-Besides, constants are represented with the combination of different alphabets in which the first letter should be **lowercase**; on the contrary, variables are represented with the combination of different alphabets in which the first letter should be **uppercase**.
+In addition, the first letter of a constant should be **lowercase**; in contrast, the first letter of a variable should be **uppercase**.

 As an example, a rule could be written as follows,